Export Findings and Usage of Reporting Tools

 GitHub Actions can use SARIF reports to show and warn about Findings and allow users to review and asses Findings.

-Generate SARIF reports with the following command:
+You can generate SARIF reports with the following command:

 cifuzz findings --format=sarif